Woman found guilty after killing pregnant mom, cutting out her unborn baby

-NEW BOSTON, Texas (KTAL/KMSS) – A jury in Bowie County, Texas, has found Taylor Parker guilty of capital murder after killing Reagan Hancock and kidnapping her unborn baby, Braxlynn Sage Hancock.
+A jury in Bowie County, Texas, has found Taylor Parker guilty of capital murder after killing Reagan Hancock and kidnapping her unborn baby, Braxlynn Sage Hancock, KTLA sister stations KTAL/KMSS report.

 Parker previously pleaded not guilty in the October 2020 deaths of 21-year-old Hancock and her unborn daughter, who died after being removed from her mother’s womb.